Design

 Palette Generator

-Preview buttons, links, badges, and cards with the current palette.
+Preview buttons, links, badges, and cards using the current palette to confirm visual hierarchy.

 :root {